edgio-docs/edgio-docs/guides/delivery/video/live_push.md

 4. Click **Submit** to submit your edits.

 #### View Slot Details  {/*view-slot-details*/}
-1. Locate the slot and click the Details icon (or click the slot's row)
+1. Locate the slot and click the Details icon (or click the slot's row).
     ![Details Icon](/images/delivery/video/details_icon.png)

     You will see the Ingest, Configuration, and Encoder details.
 You will also see the Live Push Ingest URLs.